stevemao/grunt-spawn/README.md

 ### gruntfile.js

 You can use the following example to setup your grunt file.
+To get you started.

     path = require("path");